debobrad579/2025ontarioopen/README.md

-# 2025 Ontario Open Chess Championship
+# 2025 Ontario Open Chess Championship Website

 A comprehensive web application for the 2025 Ontario Open Chess Championship, built with Next.js and featuring player registration, payment processing, and live game viewing.
 The tournament attracted nearly 200 players, making it the largest chess event in Brantford history.